adeptdao/docs/README.md

 Role-Based Governance or RBG takes this concept one step further by applying it to other areas of expertise and not just politics.
 A DAO is comprised of several members, each member having a primary area of expertise.
 When making decisions that will affect the DAO as a whole it is important for the overall success of the DAO that each member makes an informed decision for what they are about to vote for.
 Depending on the motion put forward members in the community that has roles with levels of expertise related to the motion will carry more weight than other members that don’t share that same level of expertise.

-A motion has been put forward by the community to decide on the best technology stack to build out their DApp.
+For example, a motion has been put forward by the community to decide on the best technology stack to build out their DApp.
 To get the best possible outcome for this decision, it would make sense for the votes of the Engineers to carry more weight, since they would have more expertise in this realm.
-Similarly, if a motion that was designed specifically was put forward it would be highly optimized for the votes of the designers of the DAO to carry more weight.

 The overall objective of an RBG model is to achieve the best optimal outcome for any decision being made by a DAO, in a scalable and democratic way.

-When it comes to motions that are not role-specific but touch on different aspects of the different roles that are available within a DAO or are related to the general direction of the DAO then every member has the same vote weight.

 ### Vote Weight Algorithm